sugoiJS/server/README.md

 ## Introduction
-SugoiJS™ is a minimal modular framework.
+SugoiJS is a minimal modular framework.

-SugoiJS™ gives you the ability to use only what you need and do it fast.
+SugoiJS gives you the ability to use only what you need and do it fast.

-this is a standalone module that can be functional on its own (as all of the SugoiJS™ modules).
+this is a standalone module that can be functional on its own (as all of the SugoiJS modules).

 This module provides singleton services, request handling decorators and request policies decorators.

-SugoiJS™ server use [inversify](https://www.npmjs.com/package/inversify), [inversify-express-utils](https://www.npmjs.com/package/inversify-express-utils) and re-export those modules
+SugoiJS server use [inversify](https://www.npmjs.com/package/inversify), [inversify-express-utils](https://www.npmjs.com/package/inversify-express-utils) and re-export those modules

 ## Installation

 > npm install --save @sugoi/server

 ### Set controller

+SugoiJS use inversify-express-utils decorators and re-export them (also with alias to capitalize camel-case decorator names)

     import {Controller,Response,HttpGet,RequestParam} from "@sugoi/server";